Assistant Professor

 The Queer Archives of Trinidad and Tobago

-Funded by the Duke Center for Documentary Studies DocX Development Lab, the Caribbean Institute in Gender and Development (CIGAD), and the Caribbean Digital Scholarship Collective.
+Funded by the Duke Center for Documentary Studies DocX Development Lab, the Caribbean Institute in Gender and Development (CIGAD), and the Caribbean Digital Scholarship Collective (CDSC), Women and Gender Studies Institute, University of Toronto, and CAISO: Sex and Gender Justice in Trinidad and Tobago.

-The Coloniality of Refusain Trinidad and Tobago Carnival - This ethnographic project interrogates the coloniality of refusal in Trinidad and Tobago's carnival celebrations and examines the ways that Trinidadians and Tobagonians, particularly those who are Black, working class, LGBTIQ+, and otherwise marginalized, can occupy the festivities to express themselves through creative cultural, sacred and political rituals.
+The Coloniality of Refusain Trinidad and Tobago Carnival - This ethnographic project interrogates the coloniality of refusal in Trinidad and Tobago's carnival celebrations.
+It examines the ways that Trinidadians and Tobagonians, particularly those who are Black, working class, LGBTIQ+, and otherwise marginalized, can occupy the festivities to express themselves through creative, cultural, sacred, and political rituals.

 Indebted Queers: An Investigation of Queer Caribbean Refugee Migration in the Netherlands